gordonfreemanfree/e2eTesting/README.md

 as a starting point, but improved the concept of zk ML Application by porting the prediction into a circuit.

+## Keys and deployment

+In the beginning of every test run the respective zkApp gets deployed.
+New keys are generated on every run to avoid errors.
+Every test has his own deployerAccount ( == feePayerAccount) which is constant.

 ### List of tests

 1. Surface area 8: deploy zkApps and check verificationKeyHash - expecting success